Texas Court Records

 Community Involvement Limitations

-Sex offenders (especially with minors) cannot participate in school programs or activities which are close to schools or parks.
+Sex offenders (especially with minors) cannot participate in school programs or activities that are close to schools or parks.
 This may include being left out of family events or any related programs that involve the offender's child.

 Career and employment restrictions